Sunday, September 5, 2010

 Most restaurants pay their service staff a reduced hourly wage of $4.23/hr.
 (Fla.
 Minimum Wage is $7.25/hr. minus the Federal Tip Credit of $3.02/hr. equals $4.23/hr.)
 When management requires a server to pay for a walkout out of his/her pocket, the hourly wage is dropped below the minimum allowable by law.
 The exception occurs when you are paid more than the minimum wage and the walkout deduction would not bring you below $7.25.

-Walkouts are everyone employees responsibility, however, when it comes time to reconcile the POS, it is management’s, not the servers, legal duty to take care of the bill for the walkout.
+Walkouts are the server's responsibility, however, when it comes time to reconcile the POS, it is management’s, not the server's legal duty to take care of the bill for the walkout.
+Management can write you up, but they cannot legally make you pay for a walkout.

 As always, the legal opinion above does not apply to every single fact scenario dealing with walkouts so please call and ask us any questions you may have about your hospitality job.